The assembly of dusty galaxies at $z \geq 4$: the build-up of stellar mass and its scaling relations with hints from early JWST data: Results

 \subsubsection{Impact of simulated cosmic variance}

 To understand the impact of cosmic variance in our predictions, in Figure \ref{fig:FigCosmicV} we compare the linear fits of the predicted MS across the eight simulated volumes in the same redshift bins of Figure \ref{fig:FigMS}.
 We limit to the higher three redshift intervals, as at $z \sim 7$ all the predictions tightly converge.
-Due to fewer statistics, the largest deviation is found at the highest redshifts, with a deviation in the slope of $\Delta \rm{m} = 0.11$, while it reduces to $\Delta \rm{m} = 0.05$ in the lowest redshift bin.
+Due to fewer statistics, the largest deviation is found at the highest redshifts, with a deviation in the slope of $\Delta \rm{m} = 0.11$, while it reduces to $\Delta \rm{m} = 0.04$ in the lowest redshift bin.
 Within the above variations, our simulations confirm an even better agreement between the trends followed by simulated and observed galaxies.
 Note, for example, that in the redshift range $7 < z \leq 10$ a better consistency is found with the galaxies analyzed in \citet{Tacchella+2022, Graziani+2020,Bouwens+2022,Leethochawalit2022,Curti+2022,Trussler+2022,Barrufet+2022}.
+As already mentioned, vertical gray dashed lines indicate $\rm{M_{\star,max}}$ found in each simulation.
+Notice how, once we take into account all the available simulated cubes\footnote{In this work we usually consider U6 as our reference run (RefRun), unless otherwise specified.} , there is an increase in the statistics of the simulated objects resulting in higher upper limits for the stellar masses (i.e. vertical lines move towards higher mass values once compared to those in Figure \ref{fig:FigMS}).